National health insurance

 Spouses may be insured with the Gebietskrankenkasse against payment of an additional contribution; children may be insured with the Gebietskrankenkasse for free with their parent(s).
 Further information is available from the local insurance carriers (Gebietskrankenkassen).

 Private health insurance

-Finally, it is possible to take out a private or travel insurance (see related links on the right for more information).
+Finally, it is possible to take out private or travel insurance (see related links on the right for more information).
 The benefits of such insurances differ greatly from one to the other; therefore please enquire about the details.
-Please make sure to take out an insurance that covers medical treatment in the whole of Austria and that it provides sufficient cover for various types of illness (it would be ideal if it also covers transport back to your home country).
-Travel insurances (for at least 6 months) have to be taken out before travelling to Austria.
+Please make sure to take out insurance that covers medical treatment in the whole of Austria and that it provides sufficient cover for various types of illness (it would be ideal if it also covers transport back to your home country).
+Travel insurance (for at least 6 months) has to be taken out before travelling to Austria.